World Heritage Photos

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos

-Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement (in German: Hufeisensiedlung) in Großsiedlung Britz in Berlin.
+Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement (German: Hufeisensiedlung) within the Großsiedlung Britz.
 The modernism...

-Berlin Modernism Housing Estates: The Horseshoe Settlement (in German: Hufeisensiedlung) in Großsiedlung Britz in Berlin.
-The modernism housing estates were designed in the style of the Modern Movement.
-The six modernism housing estates were built in 1913-1934, they exercised substantial influence on the development of modern housing around the world.
+Berlin Modernism Housing Estates: The Horseshoe Settlement (German: Hufeisensiedlung) within the Großsiedlung Britz.
+The modernism housing estates were designed in the style of the Modern Movement, an early 20th-century architectural and urban planning movement.
+The six modernism housing estates were built between 1913 and 1934.
+They exercised a substantial influence on the development of modern housing around the world.
 The Modernism Housing Estates in Berlin were inscribed on the UNESCO World Heritage List in 2008.

-1. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement (in German: Hufeisensiedlung) in Großsiedlung Britz in Berlin.
+1. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The Horseshoe Settlement (German: Hufeisensiedlung) within the Großsiedlung Britz.
 The modernism...

-Berlin Modernism Housing Estates: The Horseshoe Settlement (in German: Hufeisensiedlung) in Großsiedlung Britz in Berlin.
-The modernism housing estates were designed in the style of the Modern Movement.
-The six modernism housing estates were built in 1913-1934, they exercised substantial influence on the development of modern housing around the world.
+Berlin Modernism Housing Estates: The Horseshoe Settlement (German: Hufeisensiedlung) within the Großsiedlung Britz.
+The modernism housing estates were designed in the style of the Modern Movement, an early 20th-century architectural and urban planning movement.
+The six modernism housing estates were built between 1913 and 1934.
+They exercised a substantial influence on the development of modern housing around the world.
 The Modernism Housing Estates in Berlin were inscribed on the UNESCO World Heritage List in 2008.

-2. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The shops and a restaurant in the Hufeisensiedlung.
-One of the shops houses the Modernism Housing...
+2. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: A number of shops and a restaurant in the Hufeisensiedlung (Horseshoe Settlement) in...

-Berlin Modernism Housing Estates: The shops and a restaurant in the Hufeisensiedlung.
-One of the shops houses the Modernism Housing Estates information centre.
-There are six locations of the Berlin Modernism Housing Estates that have been included on the UNESCO World Heritage List are: Gartenstadt (Garden City) Falkenberg, Großsiedlung Britz, Großsiedlung Siemensstadt, Siedlung Schillerpark, Wohnstadt Carl Legien and the Weisse Stadt (White City).
+Berlin Modernism Housing Estates: A number of shops and a restaurant in the Hufeisensiedlung (Horseshoe Settlement) in Großsiedlung Britz.
+One of the shops houses the Modernism Housing Estates Information Centre.
+The six locations of the Berlin Modernism Housing Estates included on the UNESCO World Heritage List are: Gartenstadt (Garden City) Falkenberg, Großsiedlung Britz, Großsiedlung Siemensstadt, Siedlung Schillerpark, Wohnstadt Carl Legien and the Weisse Stadt (White City).

 3. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: The housing estate of Großsiedlung Siemensstadt in Berlin.
 Großsiedlung Siemensstadt...

 Berlin Modernism Housing Estates: The housing estate of Großsiedlung Siemensstadt in Berlin.
 Großsiedlung Siemensstadt is also known as the Ringsiedlung (Ring Estate).
 The housing estate was built from 1929 to 1931.
-Großsiedlung Siemensstadt was built as housing for the workers of the nearby situated Siemens plant.
-The Berlin Modernism Housing Estates survived the Second World War relatively undamaged.
+Großsiedlung Siemensstadt was built as housing for the employees of the nearby situated Siemens factory.
+During the numerous air raids on Berlin in World War II, the Berlin Modernism Housing Estates suffered relatively little damage.

 4. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: Großsiedlung Siemensstadt.
 Numerous trees and shrubs were planted in the large open spaces between...

 Berlin Modernism Housing Estates: Großsiedlung Siemensstadt.
-Numerous trees and shrubs were planted in the large open spaces between the apartment blocks, giving special importance to the countryside character of the housing estates.
-Now, the Berlin modernism housing estates are still inhabited, a huge number of the houses are among the most desirable urban houses in the city of Berlin.
-The Modernism Housing Estates in Berlin are a UNESCO World Heritage.
+Numerous trees and shrubs were planted in the large open spaces between the apartment blocks, giving special importance to the rural character of the housing estates.
+Today, the Berlin modernism housing estates are still inhabited.
+A huge number of the homes are among the most desirable urban residences in the city.
+The Modernism Housing Estates in Berlin are a UNESCO World Heritage Site.

-Berlin Modernism Housing Estates: The Horseshoe Settlement was designed by the renowned German architect and urban planner Bruno Taut, it was built around a pond.
+Berlin Modernism Housing Estates: The Horseshoe Settlement was designed by the renowned German architect and urban planner Bruno Taut.
+It was built around a pond.
 The pond existed already long before the Horseshoe Settlement was built.
-All the home units had a bath room, a kitchen and a seperate bedroom, very modern at the time.
-The six Modernism Housing Estates in Berlin contributed to improving housing and living conditions for people with low incomes.
+All the home units had a bathroom, a kitchen and a separate bedroom; facilities that were very modern at the time.
+The Modernism Housing Estates in Berlin contributed significantly to improving housing and living conditions for people with low incomes.

-7. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: Row houses in the housing estate Großsiedlung Britz.
-The six housing estates in Berlin were designed...
+7. Berlin Modernism Housing Estates - Berlin Modernism Housing Estates: These rows of houses in 'Die Hüsung' are part of the Großsiedlung Britz housing estate.
+The...